 Opioid abuse and opioid addiction have reached epidemic levels.
 Opioids have not only taken the lives of famous people like Prince and Philip Seymour Hoffman, but they have also taken the lives of countless everyday Americans.
 In 2020, opioids were involved in nearly 70,000 deaths (of the more than 90,000 drug overdose deaths) in the U.S.

 The opioid epidemic is a complicated problem that requires many solutions.
 Scientists and health care professionals are working toward finding solutions.
 Along with increased outreach and education about the harsh reality of these drugs, another solution is a medication called naloxone (also known as the brand name Narcan).

 “Naloxone is a safe medication used to reverse opioid overdose,” said Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner Health in Phoenix, AZ.
 “When it is used correctly, this drug can reverse the effects of opioids and quickly reestablish breathing to someone who is overdosing—even before first responders arrive.”

 Naloxone is so helpful that the U.S. Surgeon General has recommended that the following groups use the drug and keep it within reach to prevent overdose deaths:

-- Patients currently taking high doses of opioids as prescribed for pain
+- Patients currently taking high doses of opioids as prescribed for pain management

-  - Individuals misusing prescription opioids
+- People misusing prescription opioids

-  - Health care practitioners
+- Health care professionals, such as emergency responders

 - Community members who encounter people at risk for opioid overdose